 Trinity College Independent Studies Programme

-Participation in the program is restricted to students who have completed at least 10 courses.
+Participation in the program is restricted to students who have completed at least 10 courses (FCEs).
 The maximum number of independent studies half courses for which a student may receive credit is one, and the maximum number of independent studies full course equivalents for which a student may receive credit is two.
 Normally the work done is to be the equivalent of two full courses.
 Permission to register in an independent studies half course, or in an independent studies full course, will normally be granted only to students with a cumulative GPA of at least 3.50.
 Permission to undertake an independent studies project for the equivalent of two full courses will normally be granted only to students with a cumulative GPA of at least 3.70.
-Your proposal must also be approved by your supervisor and accepted by the co-ordinator of the program.
+Your proposal must also be approved by your supervisor and accepted by the director of the program.

-Marks are due on the same day as final marks for University of Toronto courses without final exams - usually seven (7) business days after the last day of classes.
+Final marks are due on the same day as final marks for University of Toronto courses without final exams - usually seven (7) business days after the last day of classes.

 Applying for the Program